Threads for Care

 We are so grateful to Amy and Sharon who have dedicated their time to supporting Dorothy House.
 Their small acts of kindness and craftsmanship will make a big difference in supporting patient care across Bath and Northeast Somerset and parts of Somerset and Wiltshire.

-Amy Laws, @theresonlyone.uk
+Amy Laws, There's Only One

 Reworking second hand clothing with hand screened printed designs